Frances Wright: Death and legacy

 Wright died on December 13, 1852, in Cincinnati, Ohio, from complications of a broken hip after falling on ice outside her home.
 She is buried at the Spring Grove Cemetery in Cincinnati.
 Her daughter, Francès-Sylva D'Arusmont, inherited the majority of Wright's wealth and property.

 Wright, an early women's rights advocate and a social reformer, was the first woman to deliver public lectures to men and women on political social reform issues in the United States in the late 1820s.
-Her views on slavery, theology, and women's rights were considered radical for that time and attracted harsh criticism from the press and clergy.
+Her views on slavery, theology, and women's rights were considered radical for that time, and attracted harsh criticism from the press and clergy.

+The first volume of History of Woman Suffrage, published in 1881, states, “THESE VOLUMES ARE AFFECTIONATELY INSCRIBED TO THE Memory of Mary Wollstonecraft, Frances Wright, Lucretia Mott, Harriet Martineau, Lydia Maria Child, Margaret Fuller, Sarah and Angelina Grimké, Josephine S. Griffing, Martha C. Wright, Harriot K. Hunt, M.D., Mariana W. Johnson, Alice and Phebe Carey, Ann Preston, M.D., Lydia Mott, Eliza W. Farnham, Lydia F. Fowler, M.D., Paulina Wright Davis, Whose Earnest Lives and Fearless Words, in Demanding Political Rights for Women, have been, in the Preparation of these Pages, a Constant Inspiration TO The Editors”.